Untranslated region: Prokaryotes

-The 5' UTR of Prokaryotes consists of the Shine-Dalgarno sequence (5'-AGGAGGU-3').
-This sequence is found 3-10 base pairs upstream from the initiation codon.
-The initiation codon is the start site of translation into protein.
+The 5' UTR of prokaryotes consists of the Shine–Dalgarno sequence (5'-AGGAGGU-3').
+This sequence is found 3-10 base pairs upstream from the initiation codon, the start site of the translation into protein.

 Eukaryotes

-The 5' UTR of Eukaryotes is more complex than prokaryotes.
-It contains a Kozak consensus sequence (ACCAUGG).
-This sequence contains the initiation codon.
-The initiation codon is the start site of translation into protein.
+The 5' UTR of eukaryotes is more complex than that of prokaryotes.
+It contains a Kozak consensus sequence (ACCAUGG) including the initiation codon (AUG), the start site of the translation into protein.

 Links to disease

 The importance of these untranslated regions of mRNA is just beginning to be understood.
 Various medical studies are being conducted that have found connections between mutations in untranslated regions and increased risk for developing a particular disease, such as cancer.
 For example, associations between polymorphisms in the HLA-G 3′UTR region and development of colorectal cancer have been discovered.
 Single Nucleotide Polymorphisms in the 3' UTR of another gene have also been associated with susceptibility to preterm birth.
 Mutations in the 3' UTR of the APP gene are related to development of cerebral amyloid angiopathy.